awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

   The file can have any extension, but `.bak` is usually used\.

 The following parameters are optional:
 + `@kms_master_key_arn` – The ARN for the symmetric KMS customer master key \(CMK\) to use to encrypt the item\.

+  You can't use the default encryption key\.
+If you use the default key, the database won't be backed up\.
+If you don't specify a KMS key identifier, the backup file won't be encrypted\.
+For more information, see [Encrypting Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)\.

   Amazon RDS doesn't support asymmetric CMKs\.

-  If you don't specify a KMS key identifier, then RDS uses the default encryption key\.
-Your AWS account has a different default encryption key for each AWS Region\.
-For more information, see [Encrypting Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)\.
+For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 + `@overwrite_s3_backup_file` – A value that indicates whether to overwrite an existing backup file\.
   + `0` – Doesn't overwrite an existing file\.
 Setting this to 0 returns an error if the file already exists\.
 This value is the default\.
   + `1` – Overwrites an existing file that has the specified name, even if it isn't a backup file\.